ericoporto/ags-manual-wiki/Tumbleweed.md

 ```

 This tells the script, that Room 1 contains a hotspot with the id 1.
 This is connected to a door a door with the id 20.
-So now, the right-click should suggest open/close, depending on the door’s state.
+So now, the right-click should suggest open/close, depending on the door's state.

 To define the messages, the player character says, when approaching a door, you can access the array holding those messages anytime.
 Initially they are setup in the TemplateSettings.asc module.